Quiz Marketing: How It Works and How It Helps to Get More Leads

 To make your start page as effective as possible:

-• Add an engaging image (from your own files or free libraries like Unsplash).
+- Add an appealing image (from your own files or free libraries like Unsplash).

 An example of a start page of a quiz